-If you require confirmation of delivery, you may request and pay an additional fee for your transcript to be mailed via next-day service.
-This service provides fast delivery, tracking number, and confirmation that the transcript was received by the recipient.
+You may request and pay an additional fee for your transcript to be mailed via next-day service.
+This service provides fast delivery and a receipt that the transcript was received by the recipient.
 This service expedites transit time, not processing time.

-Federal Express is used for all express mail destinations, except post office box addresses and does not deliver on weekends.
-Next-day mailing service for post office box addresses utilizes U.S.Postal Service Express Mailing, which does not provide tracking or confirmation of delivery.
+Federal Express is used for all destinations, and it will not deliver to post office box addresses or on weekends.
 The additional charge for Federal Express within the U.S. is \$20 for up to three transcripts going to the same address.
 The additional charge for Federal Express outside the U.S. is \$30 per transcript (with or without evaluations).
-Please note that if the appropriate fee has not been received for next-day service, your transcript will be sent via regular mail.
+Please note that if the appropriate fee has not been received for next-day service, you transcript will be sent via regular mail.